ElderMael/patternsfordeliveringmicroservices/manuscript/02-Introduction.md

-From that point of time to the moment of writing these lines I have been in various other projects implementing a similar architecture style but different implementing technologies and also working on different positions.
+From that point of time to the moment of writing these lines I have been in various other projects implementing a similar architecture style but using different technologies and also working on other positions positions such as infrastructure, backend and platform developer.

 While I can say that I matured as a developer during the monolith era of the early 2000's, I think my most challenging projects were the